17. Extending Plone With Add-on Packages¶

 Your Plone site has not yet been told to use the add-on.
 For this, you have to activate the add-on in your Plone Site.

 Why the extra step of activating the add-on package?
-You may have multiple Plone sites in a single Zope installation.
-It’s common to want to activate some add-ons in one site, others in another.
+You may have multiple Plone sites (instances) in a single Zope installation.
+It’s common to activate some add-ons in one site, others in another site.

 In your browser, go to Site Setup (shortcut: add